Skip to content

 This pattern creates a false economy.
 While teams might ship features faster initially, they accumulate test debt that eventually slows development to a crawl.
 Each skipped test or delayed update becomes a liability that teams must eventually address — often at a much higher cost.

-Poor Test Design and Implementation
+Poor Test Design and Implementation: A Debt Trap?

 Test debt often stems from fundamental issues in test design and usage.
 Tests written without clear requirements or understanding of the system become maintenance burdens.
 Brittle tests that break with minor code changes create constant friction in the development process.
 Duplicate tests that verify the same functionality waste execution time and maintenance effort.